In this article, we discuss how to build an FP&A team.

 Forming the team

 Now you are ready to assess your team’s skills and whether some need to be developed.
 This is a crucial moment.
 It doesn’t only concern professional skills.
-The “soft” skills are just as important and can even be key to bringing the concept of business partnering to a new level.
+The “soft” skills are just as essential and can be key to bringing business partnering to a new level.

-During this stage, you can map the skills matrix to each individual in your team.
+You can map the skills matrix to each team member during this stage.
 By doing this, you will achieve a few things: first, you will assess each employee’s level of potential development.
-Secondly, you will be able to specify the training requirements for each one of them.
+Secondly, you will be able to specify the training requirements for each.
 And finally, last but not least, you will be able to assess the staffing requirements: will your current team be able to fulfill all your new requirements, perhaps by developing themselves, or do you need some ‘fresh blood’?

 Training and diversifying the team